gmfmi/searchinGhost/README.md

 ## Language settings

-If your blog uses a latin alphabet language (e.g. english, french, spanish) or a northern/eastern europeen one (e.g. german, swedish, hungarien, slovenian, estonian) the default configuration will work just fine.
+If your blog uses a latin alphabet language (e.g. English, French, Spanish) or a Northern/Eastern European one (e.g. German, Swedish, Hungarian, Slovenian, Estonian) the default configuration will work just fine.
 In the other cases, find the appropriate `indexOptions` value and add it to your main SearchinGhost configuration.

 To create your own specific settings, refer to the [FlexSearch README](https://github.com/nextapps-de/flexsearch/tree/0.6.22#add-custom-matcher) and